Aex66/MINES-PLUS/README.md

 You have to fill the inputs, not all of them, some are optional like description, display, icon and reset message.<br><br>
 <a href="#modules" target="blank"><img align="center" src="assets/create_menu.png" style="width:400px;" /></a><br>

 ###### Once you have created your first mine, a new button will show up in the **MINES+** menu.
-This is the mine you just created, this will show you information about the mine and it has some buttons to execute multiple functions such as:
+This is the mine you just created, this will show you information about the mine and below this information it has some buttons to execute multiple functions such as:
 <a href="#modules" target="blank"><img align="center" src="assets/see_menu.png" style="width:400px;" /></a><br>

 -Add block: Add a new block with its custom chance to appear.<br>